mate-academy/py-fastapi-city-temperature-management-api/README.md

   - Retrieve details of specific cities.
 - Temperature API:
   - Fetch and store current temperature data for all cities concurrently (using `async`/`await`).
+  - Retrieve all temperatures.
   - Retrieve temperature records for a specific city.
-- Dependency Injection: Efficient use of dependency injection.
-- Project Structure: Organized according to FastAPI project structure guidelines.
-- Error Handling: Graceful handling of potential errors.
-- Clean Code: Well-documented, clean, and readable code.

 ## 🛠️ Getting Started
 ___
 - Python 3 should be installed
-- Register account on https://www.weatherapi.com/ and get your API key
+- Register an account on https://www.weatherapi.com/ and get your API key
-- Create `.env` file with your API key inside using `.env.sample` file
+- Create a `.env` file with your API key inside using the `.env.sample` file

 ### 📦 Installation
 ___